KaliedaRik/Scrawl-canvas/docs/reference/sc-dom-artefacts.md

                                                 </div>
 ```

+### Stack and Element corners
+SC adds a set of four zero-dimension `<div>` elements to every Stack and Element artefact's DOM element.
+This was originally done so that SC could keep track of the absolute coordinates for each artefact's corners, from which a [Path2D interface object](https://developer.mozilla.org/en-US/docs/Web/API/Path2D) can be constructed and then used as part of the SC hit detection functionality.
+Using this approach means that SC does not need to add event listeners to every DOM element it controls to handle, for instance, DOM element drag-and-drop interactions.

+Later on, SC added functionality to allow these corner `<div>` elements to act as additional pivot points for other artefacts and entitys to use as part of their positioning functionality.
+Test demo [DOM-015](../../demo/dom-015.html) shows this functionality in action with a 3d-rotated Element artefact.

+The functionality for corners management can be found in the [mixin/dom.js](../source/mixin/dom.html) file.
+Note that Canvas artefacts are unable to use this functionality.

 ## Element artefact notes
 SC will wrap DOM elements into Element artefact objects under the following conditions:
 + The element is a direct child of a Stack element, discovered during page initialization.